Raq1/TR7AE-Mesh-Editor/README.md

 - Fix HInfo and HSpheres not syncing when transforming when creating a new scene
 - Texture conversion to .pcd via drag-and-drop on Blender viewport

-For help and support, join the Tomb Raider Modding Discord: https://discord.gg/euRUvFkpjb

 ## Known limits/issues

 - The limit of vertex count for one entire model is 21,845